MatthewReid854/reliability/docs/Quantile-Quantile plots.rst

 Quantile-Quantile plots
 '''''''''''''''''''''''

 This section contains two different styles of quantile-quantile plots.
-These are the fully parametric quantile-quantile plot (``reliability.Probability_plotting.QQ_plot_parametric``) and the semi-parametric quantile-quantile plot (``reliability.Probability_plotting.QQ_plot_semiparametric``).
+These are the fully parametric quantile-quantile plot (`reliability.Probability_plotting.QQ_plot_parametric`) and the semi-parametric quantile-quantile plot (`reliability.Probability_plotting.QQ_plot_semiparametric`).
 These will be described separately below.
-A quantile-quantile (QQ) plot is made by plotting failure units vs failure units for shared quantiles.
-A quantile is the value of random variable (time, cycles, landings, etc.) which corresponds to a given fraction failing (that ranges from 0 to 1).
+A quantile-quantile (QQ) plot is made by plotting time vs time for shared quantiles.
+A quantile is the time at which a given fraction (from 0 to 1) has failed.
+In other words we are asking what fraction has failed after a certain time and comparing that fraction for each distribution.
+If the two distributions are identical then the QQ plot would form a straight line at 45 degrees (assuming the axes are scaled identically).
+Anything other than a 45 degree line tells us that one distribution leads or lags the other in the fraction failing for a given period of time.
+Everywhere we say 'time' we may equivalently say any other life unit (e.g. cycles, miles, landings, rounds, etc.).

 Parametric Quantile-Quantile plot
 ---------------------------------

 To generate this plot we calculate the failure units (these may be units of time, strength, cycles, landings, rounds fired, etc.) at which a certain fraction has failed (0.01,0.02,0.03...0.99).
-We do this for each distribution so we have an array of failure units and then we plot these failure units against eachother.
+We do this for each distribution so we have an array of failure units and then we plot these failure units against each other.
 The time (or any other failure unit) at which a given fraction has failed is found using the inverse survival function.
-If the distributions are similar in shape, then the QQ plot should be a reasonably straight line (but not necessarily a 45 degree line).
-By plotting the failure times at equal quantiles for each distribution we can obtain a conversion between the two distributions.
+If the distributions are identical then the QQ plot will be a straight line at 45 degrees.
+If the distributions are similar in shape, then the QQ plot should be a reasonably straight line (but not necessarily a 45 degree line) indicating the failure rates are proportional but not identical.
+By plotting the failure times at equal quantiles for each distribution (and finding the gradient of the line) we can obtain a conversion between the two distributions.
 Such conversions are useful for accelerated life testing (ALT) to easily convert field time to test time.

 Inputs: